LLB General Meeting 2020

 The video message of the Chairman of the Board of Directors to the General Meeting of Shareholders can be viewed on the LLB website: www.llb.li/generalmeeting

 Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The majority of the company's share capital is held by the Principality of Liechtenstein.
-LLB's shares are listed on the SIX Swiss Exchange (symbol: LLBN).
+LLB's shares are listed on SIX symbol: LLBN).
 The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 1'077 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria and the United Arab Emirates (Abu Dhabi and Dubai).
-As per 31 December 2019, the business volume of the LLB Group stood at CHF 89.3 billion.
+With 1'075 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria and the United Arab Emirates (Abu Dhabi and Dubai).
+As per 30 June 2020, the business volume of the LLB Group stood at CHF 86.5 billion.

 Dr. Cyrill Sele